kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

 #### Initialization Sequence & Default Behavior
 This section describes the default behavior and configuration of management VRF for static IP and dhcp scenarios.
 After upgrading to this management VRF supported SONiC image, the binary boots in normal mode with no management VRF created.
 Customers can either continue to operate in normal mode without any management VRF, or, they can run a config command to enable management VRF.

-    C16: config vrf enable-mgmt-vrf
+    C16: config mgmt-vrf enable/disable

+This new management VRF specific command is chosen to keep the management vrf configuration independent of data vrf configuration and to avoid the dependencies with data VRF.
+The alternate option for this CLI command is explained in Appendix.

-This command configures the tag "MANAGEMENT_VRF_CONFIG" in the ConfigDB (given below) and it restarts the "interfaces-config" service.
+This command configures the tag "MGMT_VRF_CONFIG" in the ConfigDB (given below) and it restarts the "interfaces-config" service.
 The existing jinja template file "interfaces.j2" is enhanced to check this configuration and create the /etc/network/interfaces file with or without the "eth0" in the configuration.
 When management VRF is enabled, it does not add the "eth0" interface in this /etc/network/interfaces file.
 Instead, the service uses a new jinja template file "interfaces_mgmt.j2" and creates a new VRF specific configuration file /etc/network/interfaces.management.
 This solution is based on the netns solution proposed at https://github.com/m0kct/debian-netns As specified in the solution, additional scripts are added, viz,  "/etc/network/if-pre-up.d/netns", "/etc/network/if-up.d/netns" and "/etc/network/if-down.d/netns.
 These scripts use the configuration files and follows the sequence of steps explained in the design section that takes care of the following.